cashhollister2u/Tidbyt-Open-Sourced/README.md

 - Click "Show" next to the Spotify Auth
 - Click "Authenticate"
 - Click "Home" on the app display and select one fo the four display options
-  - Ensure Spotify is currently playing.
+  - If selecting "Spotify" ensure Spotify is currently playing.
 Otherwise the screen may display an error.

 ## Basic Operation:
 - Plug in the board to turn on